euroscipy/euroscipy_proceedings/papers/murri/murri.rst

    is drawn on a logarithmic scale!
    :label:`mem-all`

-.. table:: Amount of RAM (MBs) consumed by each Python runtime. :label:`table-cpu`
+.. table:: Amount of RAM (MBs) consumed by each Python runtime.
+   :label:`table-mem`
    :class: w

   +-----+----------+--------------+--------------------------+---------------+---------------+